Punktum-dk/whois-service-specification/README.md

 <a id="document-history"></a>
 ### Document History

+- 4.1 2021-09-05
+  - Improved descriptions on available environments and test data
+  - Added links to available resources in in sections, which would improve with these

 - 4.0 2021-09-02
   - Added documentation on registrar information, introduced in release 5.0.0 of the WHOIS service